airpair/aws-lambda-stream-processing/post.md

 Lambda also has several limitations at the time of this writing.

-* Function runtime is limited to 60 seconds
+* Function runtime is limited to 300 seconds
-* Node.js is the only supported language
+* Node.js v0.10.36, Python 2.7, and Java 8 are the only supported languages
 * Maximum of 500MB (ephemeral) storage and 1GB memory
 * Debugging involves a lot waiting for CloudWatch logs to show up
-* Only one Lambda trigger can exist per S3 bucket

 ## Hugo-Lambda: Demo App